12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-To add one to your home, call your nearest expert for smart thermostat installation in Fort Lauderdale.
+That’s why more people are looking to add devices like a Nest into their home.
+To add one to your home, reach out to an expert for smart thermostat installation in Fort Lauderdale.

-From automated scheduling to monitoring your home’s energy efficiency, Nest makes home climate control effortless.
+From automated scheduling to energy efficiency monitoring, Nest makes home climate control effortless.

 1. Resetting Your Nest Thermostat

-• Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it behind for the next resident.

-To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Turns your Nest off before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-• Schedule: This type of reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
+• Schedule: This reset setting clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
 By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi